Harshit0143/Machine-Learning-Assignments/Assignment2/viva.md

   - Consistency: The output scores are directly comparable.
 Each classifier determines the "winner" for one pair of classes, and the class with the most "votes" wins.
   - Scalability: N(N-1)/2 classifiers needed for N classes
   - Inconsistent Probabilities: OvO classifiers do not give probability estimates directly, so you need to combine the votes or outputs in some way to estimate class probabilities.

+* Domain Adaptation:
+  - In out Naive Bayes model most if the data is general say "Positive" while in covid data, data is not Neutral "Negative", hence class priors are badly affected.
+This might be one reason for low accuracies in this case
+  - Domain adaptation is necessary when the data distribution in the source domain does not fully align with the data distribution in the target domain.
+This misalignment can lead to poor model performance on the target domain.
+  -